Norwegian Fattigmann Christmas Cookies

 Add spices and cognac

-Whip egg white stiff and fold carefully into batter.
+Whip the egg white stiff and fold carefully into batter.

 Add about 200 gram (3 cups) flour.